snehpalkaur/azure-network-protocols/README.md

 Create a Windows virtual machine.

 While creating the VM, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet.
-Make sure to use the password option under the Administrator Account section (not seen in image):

 ![Image](assets/win.png)

 Create an Ubuntu virtual machine.

 While creating the VM, select the previously created Resource Group and allow it to create a new Virtual Network (Vnet) and Subnet.
-Make sure to use the password option under the Administrator Account section (not seen in image):

 ![Image](assets/ub.png)